luckyjd/lms_edx/README.md

 # lms_edx
 Learning Management System
-This is Learning Management System of Western University
+This is Learning Management System of Western University !

-This is first commit.Just a test !